vbookshelf/Chat-With-Two-LLM-Agents-Python-Workflow/README.md

 ## Notes
 - In the attached example notebook you will see that everthing works well, but late in the chat the router fails.
 It outputs a summary of the chat instead of the name of the next person that should speak.
 I suspect that the performance of the Gemma 12b model degrades when the context becomes very large.
 A larger model like Gemini Flash, Llama 70b or ChatGPT may not have this problem.
+- Although this example is using a small gemma3:12b model, the quality of the responses is excellent.
+The responses are also reasonably fast considering that the model is running locally on a CPU.